C2SP/C2SP/BLAKE3.md

 [c2sp.org/BLAKE3](c2sp.org/BLAKE3)

-This document specifies the cryptographic hashing primitive BLAKE3, a secure algorithm designed to be fast and highly parallelizable.
-Apart from the standard hashing functionality, BLAKE3 can serve to realize the following cryptographic functionalities: extendable- output function (XOF), key derivation function (KDF), pseudo-random function (PRF), and message authentication code (MAC).

 ## 1. Introduction

+This document specifies BLAKE3, a secure cryptographic hashing primitive designed to be fast and highly parallelizable.
+Apart from general-purpose hashing, BLAKE3 can realize the following cryptographic functionalities:

+* extendable- output function (XOF)
+* key derivation function (KDF)
+* pseudo-random function (PRF)
+* message authentication code (MAC)

-The [BLAKE3] cryptographic hash function was designed by Jack O'Connor, Jean-Philippe Aumasson, Samuel Neves, and Zooko Wilcox- O'Hearn.
-BLAKE3 is an evolution from its predecessors [BLAKE] and [BLAKE2][RFC7693].
+[BLAKE3](https://github.com/BLAKE3-team/BLAKE3) was designed by Jack O'Connor, Jean-Philippe Aumasson, Samuel Neves, and Zooko Wilcox- O'Hearn.
+BLAKE3 is an evolution from its predecessors [BLAKE](https://aumasson.jp/blake/) (a SHA3 competition finalist) and [BLAKE2](https://blake2.net) (RFC7693).
 BLAKE2 is widely used in open-source software and in proprietary software.
-For example, the Linux kernel (from version 5.17) uses BLAKE2 in its cryptographic pseudorandom generator, and the WireGuard secure tunnel protocol uses BLAKE2 for hashing and keyed hashing.
+For example, the Linux kernel ses BLAKE2 in its cryptographic pseudorandom generator, and the WireGuard secure tunnel protocol uses BLAKE2 for hashing and keyed hashing.

-BLAKE3 was designed to be as secure as BLAKE2, yet considerably faster, thanks to 1) a compression function with a reduced number of rounds, and
+BLAKE3 was designed to be as secure as BLAKE2, yet considerably faster, thanks to

+1. a compression function with a reduced number of rounds, and
-2) a tree-based mode allowing implementations to leverage parallel processing.
-BLAKE3 was designed to take advantage of multi- thread and multi-core processing, as well as of single-instruction multiple-data (SIMD) instructions of modern processor architectures.
+2. a tree-based mode allowing implementations to leverage parallel processing.

+BLAKE3 takes advantage of multi- thread and multi-core processing, as well as of single-instruction multiple-data (SIMD) instructions of modern processor architectures.

 At the time of its publication, BLAKE3 was demonstrated to be approximately five times faster than BLAKE2 when hashing 16 kibibyte